Guitar Licks and Tips

 It was built in 1894 for the Massey family and has seen many fabulous acts inside the hallowed hall.
 It was the site of the worlds best live jazz album ever recorded in many jazz lovers eyes!
 It was the Charlie Parker-Dizzy Gillespie concert May 1953.
 The album recorded was called Jazz at Massey Hall.
 The thing was that hardly anyone was in attendance.
 That same night there was a boxing show in another legendary venue down the street called Maple Leaf Gardens so everyone went there in stead, silly idiots!

-So if you are just walking around Yonge at Shuter street, look down Shuter until you see the great gal and tip your hat to her!
+So if you are just walking around Yonge at Shutter street, look down Shutter until you see the great gal and tip your hat to her!

 Keep on Jammin’